infolektuell/a11y-tutorials/README.md

 If the select is open, typing some chars searches for a matching option.
 It forgets your typed chars after you stopped typing for 300 ms.

+## Keeping Focused Option Visible

+Last, we have to ensure that an option remains visible when it is focused.
+We attach an action to the listbox that scrolls focused invisible options into view.

+## Work done

+Finally, we have a working and accessible select component written in Svelte.
+Styling and behavior could further be adapted to meet certain requirements.